JoaquinL2114/ee282/hw4.md

 ## Summary Partitions of Genome Assembly

-The genome assembly was partitioned into sequences ≤ 100kb and > 100kb using bioawk to process the sequences and calculate:
+The genome assembly was partitioned into sequences ≤ 100kb and > 100kb using bioawk toanalyze the genome's composition and structure.
+Partitioning helps identify characteristics of smaller and larger sequences separately, such as nucleotide counts and sequence complexity:

 Sequences ≤ 100kb: